The Power of Children

 How can students create positive change in our community?

 This is a Project Based Learning (PBL) unit.
-The students individually identify a need in their community and research how a service-learning project could be beneficial.
-Students form small groups and create a layout of a service-learning project (including a budget and timeline).
-At the end of the unit they hold a "Service-Learning Expo," where the students present their projects.
-The participants vote on the best project, and the winning projects will be implemented by the class or school during the rest of the school year.
+The students identify needs in their community and research and form small groups to research and plan a service-learning project (including a budget and timeline).
+At the end of the unit, they hold a "Service-Learning Expo," where the students present their projects.
+The participants vote on the best project, which is implemented by the class.
+This unit follows the 6 Steps of Project Based Learning.

 Students are introduced to philanthropy and service-learning.
 They learn about different needs in the community and community organizations that address these needs.
 Students are introduced to the full scope of the Project Based Learning (PBL) project.
-They establish the "Knows and Need to Knows" for the project.
+This unit follows the six steps of project based learning.
+Students establish the "Knows and Need to Knows" for the project.
+They make a problem statement that drives their service.

 Students evaluate their learning about philanthropy and the process of selecting a service-learning project.
 They write a guided reflection on their experience.